 Passionate about volunteerism & social activism, Larissa has organized many ambitious fundraisers for local, national, and international nonprofit organizations, including Youth Empowerment through Arts and Humanities, The Oasis Center of Nashville, Hurricane Haiyan Relief, and ACLU.
 In 2016, Larissa co-founded the Nashville Concerto Orchestra with Roger Wiesmeyer (formerly of the Nashville Symphony), a volunteer-based community orchestra that explores the vast concerto repertoire, and provides opportunities for soloists, conductors, composers, and musicians of all levels of experience.
 The NCO (which operates as part of the nonprofit Mozart in Nashville) brings classical music to the diverse communities of Nashville, and donates all concert proceeds to local charities.
-She is currently a member of the advisory board of Jessi Zazu, Inc., a nonprofit organization founded to honor and memorialize the legacy of Jessi Zazu by continuing her work in the arts & humanities, social justice, and women's health.
+They sit on the advisory board of Jessi Zazu, Inc., a nonprofit organization founded to honor and memorialize the legacy of Jessi Zazu by continuing her work in the arts & humanities, social justice, and women's health.

 Larissa studied the cello with contemporary cellist Dr. Sera Smolen, Christine Lowe-Diemecke at the Ithaca Talent Education School, and Grammy award-winning improvisational cellist Eugene Friesen at Berklee College of Music.

-When her father, a now retired university professor, began designing and building instruments, Larissa began to incorporate them into her arsenal.
+When Larissa’s father, a now retired university professor, began designing and building instruments, Larissa began to incorporate them into their arsenal.
 In his workshop, Cliff Scherer re-imagined the instruments of the Philippine Rondalla (banduria, octavina, laud), and created different permutations of the mandocello and ukulele.
-These sounds are now an integral part of her own band project, Poly.
+These sounds are now an integral part of their own band project, Poly.
 The band released an EP, "3 Songs by Poly" in 2012.
 Their full length album of adorable jazz/pop standard inspired songs about animals and old movie stars was released in March of 2016, and is called "Let's Have an Adventure!".

 Press